 - Incoming and outgoing mail continues to be managed through our Pershore mail handling centre.
 This address (shown below) should be used for all paper correspondence.

-- We are seeking to minimise travel for staff around the country and abroad.
+- Some staff are able to travel to undertake essential visits to our properties.
+Otherwise we are continuing to limit non-essential travel for staff around the country and abroad.

 - We are encouraging any member of staff who feels unwell to self-isolate as a precaution and take a test as soon as possible.